Committee on Payments and Market Infrastructures (CPMI) - overview

 The Committee on Payments and Market Infrastructures (CPMI) promotes the safety and efficiency of payment, clearing, settlement and related arrangements, thereby supporting financial stability and the wider economy.

 The CPMI monitors and analyses developments in these arrangements, both within and across jurisdictions.
 It also serves as a forum for central bank cooperation in related oversight, policy and operational matters, including the provision of central bank services.

-- maintaining relationships with central banks which are not members of the CPMI in order to share experiences and views and to promote the implementation of CPMI standards and recommendations beyond CPMI member jurisdictions, either directly or by supporting regional bodies as appropriate; and
+(f) maintaining relationships with central banks which are not members of the CPMI to share experiences and views and to promote the implementation of CPMI standards and recommendations beyond CPMI member jurisdictions, either directly or by supporting regional bodies as appropriate; and

 The Committee meets about three times every year.